Santa Rosa Drug Crimes Lawyer

 Have you been charged with a drug crime?
 Talk to a Santa Rosa drug crime lawyer at the Law Offices of Evan E. Zelig.
 We can walk you through possible defenses and educate you on your rights.
 Get hands-on, aggressive advocacy from a team that truly cares about your future and well-being.

-Why Choose Our Santa Rosa Drug Crime Lawyer?
+Why Choose Our Santa Rosa Drug Crime Attorney?

 - Super Lawyers® Rising Stars℠ 2015